30,756 Views

 What is a Sanction Check?

-Sanctions Checks are necessary to assess the risk of individuals, companies and countries.
+Sanctions Checks are necessary to assess the risks of individuals, companies, and countries.
 A specialised list including “Specially Designated Nationals and Blocked Persons”, “Foreign Sanctions Evaders” is maintained by national regulators or international watchdogs such as the Office of Foreign Assets Control (OFAC) to prevent the exposure of businesses to money laundering.
 Sanction Checks are performed so that businesses can identify individuals as a part of the required AML legislation put in place by governments.
 This ensures that businesses do not deal with individuals who are restricted from certain industries or activities.

 It is by law illegal to engage in business with a sanctioned company, this is why sanction checks are important.
 The aim is to protect businesses from being used for money laundering and other financial crimes.